Siasi Atitu

-Siasi Atitu (c.1896–1983) was a Canadian–Inuit artist known for her stonecut printmaking.
+Siasi Atitu (c.
+1896–1983) was a Canadian Inuk artist known for her stonecut printmaking.
 She was active in the 1960s.
 And had many variations of name including Siasi Atitu Pamiu.

 About

 Siasi Atitu was born in 1896 in Ivujivik, Quebec, Canada.
 She later moved to the Puvirnituq settlement when she was married to Adam Amamartua, the settlement leader.
 With her husband, they raised ten children.